Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Implementation

-Given the identification results presented in Section \ref {sec:Identification}, if $\theta \neq \theta _{0}$ and does not belong to the identified set, then $\Pi (\theta )\neq \Pi (\theta _{0})$.
-Consequently, the populational version of the GMM objective function is uniquely minimized at the true parameter vector $\theta _{0}$.

-The penalization terms in (\ref{eq:enetGMMs1}) is what makes this different from a standard GMM problem.
-The first term, $p_{1}\sum_{{i,j=1,i\neq j} }^{N}\left\vert W_{i,j}\right\vert $, penalizes the sum of the absolute values of $W_{ij}$, i.e. the sum of the strength of links, for all node-pairs.
-The second term, $p_{2}\sum_{{i,j=1,i\neq j}}^{N}\left\vert W_{i,j}\right\vert ^{2}$, penalizes the sum of the square of the parameters.
-This term has been shown to provide better model-selection properties, especially when explanatory variables are correlated (\citealp{ZouZhang2009} ).
-The first stage estimate is,
+The penalization terms in Equation (\ref{eq:enetGMMs1}) are what makes this different from a standard GMM problem.
+The first term, $p_{1}\sum_{{ i,j=1,i\neq j}}^{N}\left\vert W_{i,j}\right\vert $, penalizes the sum of the absolute values of $W_{ij}$, i.e., the sum of the strength of links, for all node-pairs.
+Depending on the choice of $p_{1}$, some $W_{i,j}$'s will be estimated as exact zeros.
+A larger share of parameters will be estimated as zeros if $p_{1}$ increases.
+The second term, $p_{2}\sum_{{i,j=1,i\neq j} }^{N}\left\vert W_{i,j}\right\vert ^{2}$, penalizes the sum of the square of the parameters.
+This term has been shown to provide better model-selection properties, especially when explanatory variables are correlated ( \citealp{ZouZhang2009}).
+The first-stage estimate is

 where $(1+p_{2}/T)$ is a bias-correction term also used by \citet{CanerZhang2014}.